Degrees, Requirements, Funding

 - fail: student fails the exam and is not granted the M.Phil.; retake is not normally permitted.
 In very rare circumstances, and only with a unanimous recommendation, the committee may authorize the student to retake the exam (with the same faculty covering the same fields).
 The student must retake the entire exam by the end of the following semester and only one retake is allowed.
 The retake exam may lead to any one of the three outcomes specified here.

-- Dissertation discussion: following the formal examination, students who have passed the exam are invited to discuss the dissertation plans with the examiners for up to 30 minutes, understanding that some or several members of the examination committee may not be invited to join the dissertation committee.
+- Dissertation discussion: following the formal examination, students who have passed the exam are invited to discuss the dissertation plans, as outlined in the 3-5pp. statement distributed a week or two before the exam, with the examiners for up to 30 minutes, understanding that some or several members of the examination committee may not be invited to join the dissertation committee.

 - Successful completion of all M.Phil. requirements (including the oral examination) and approval by the Co-Chairs are conditions of entry into the Ph.D. program.